msilaev/VGGT-Long-Gsplat/README.md

 The `VGGT-Long` codebase follows a dual-license structure:

-1. For components derived from `VGGT`, please refer to `./LICENSE-VGGT.txt` for applicable terms;
+1. For components derived from `VGGT`, please refer to `./LICENSE-VGGT.txt` for applicable terms.
+For commercial use, please ensure to utilize the commercially licensed version of the pre-trained weight.
+[Link of VGGT-1B-Commercial](https://huggingface.co/facebook/VGGT-1B-Commercial)

-2. Other codes is licensed under the MIT License.
+2. Other parts are under the MIT License.
 Please refer to `./LICENSE-Others.txt`.

 ## More Experiments